RomanKova/RomanKova/README.md

 - 👋 Hi, I’m @RomanKova (Roman Kovalchyk)
 - 👀 I’m interested in surviving in Canada
 - 🌱 I’m currently learning too much of different things (mostly math and programming)
-- 💞️ I’m looking to someone
+- 💞️ I’m not looking for anything
 - 📫 You can reach me by e-mail: kov-rv007@ukr.net

 <!---